 Liquid chalk is designed to evaporate when it hits the air.
 You rub a small amount into your hands, wave them around, and wait 30 to 60 seconds for the product to dry.

-Once it’s dried, it leaves behind an even layer of chalk that settles into all of the creases and crevices in your hands.
+Once it’s dried, it leaves behind an even layer of chalk that settles into your hands' creases and crevices.

 What Is Liquid Chalk Made From?